kbieser/shell-genomics/_episodes/01-introduction.md

 ~~~
 {: .output}

 This directory contains two files with `.fastq` extensions.
+Notice there is no trailing slash which lets us know that these are files and not directories.
 FASTQ is a format
 for storing information about sequencing reads and their quality.
 We will be learning more about FASTQ files in a later lesson.

+> ## Tip
+>
+> If you like to use hot-key combinations you might be interested to know that clearing the console can be achieved by pressing `Ctrl+L`.
+Feel free to try it and see for yourself.
+Alternatively, you can type the command `clear` and it will also clear your console.
+{: .callout}

 ### Shortcut: Tab Completion